 16 Popular Temples In Goa

 A little dose of flashback will do well here.
 Before Portuguese claimed Goa to be their land, it was home to the tribes of Konkani which later bowed down their services to the Maratha rulers.
-Further which led to the construction of some present-day spectacular and fabulous temples.
-We bring you here a list of all of these to make your next trip to Goa hassle free.
+Further which led to the construction of some present-day spectacular and fabulous temples in Goa.
+We bring you here a list of all of these to make your next trip to Goa hassle-free.

 One of the many important Hindu temples in Goa, Shri Saptakoteshwar Temple stands with the architectural beauty of the Mughals, the mandap or the temple hall with designs from the Europeans and a tall lamp tower.
 Devotees from all over the country visit the holy place to attend an important annual temple festival called Gokulashtami.
 So, do not miss out on this magically beautiful place on your next trip to Goa.

 Location: Temple Road, Narve, Maem, Goa 403403

 Visiting timings: 6:00 am to 7:00 pm, All days